FlingPingCO/FlingPingPro/WEBHOOK-INTEGRATION-FLOW.md

 1. **Webhook not being received**
    - Check that Webhook.site is properly configured
-   - Verify that the security token is correctly set
+   - Verify that the webhook secret is correctly set in both your environment and Webhook.site configuration

 2. **Data not appearing in Systeme.io**
    - Check Systeme.io API endpoints and authentication